jufir/dexy/README.md

 dexy
 ====

-**warning:** i have the attention span of a newborn child so ill probably forget that this exists
+**warning:** I have the attention span of a newborn child so I'll probably forget that this exists.

 `dexy` is a powerful library and CLI designed for interacting with DEX files.